Social media has allowed companies to advertise their offerings to a massive audience.

 If you’re posting more than once every hour on Twitter, you’re too annoying unless you’re a news publication agency.

 If you can’t seem to figure out the ideal frequency or type of content that converts better, have a look at the leaders in your industry.
 The chances are that their social media strategy is more robust and well designed than yours is.

 Understand the best practices for a specific social media platform and keep that in mind when designing your strategy.

-It’ll help you get more engagement and leave your audience with just the right amount of your business they would want to see on social media.
+It’ll help you get more engagement and leave your audience with just the right amount of your business they want to see on social media.